Chia-Network/actions/README.md

 Creates/updates a kubernetes image pull secret in a namespace.

 ## setup-python
-Wrapper around actions/setup-python that also supports ARM64 Mac.
+Wrapper around actions/setup-python that also supports ARM64 Mac and ARM64 Linux.

 ## sign/windows
 Windows Codesigning.
 Signs a file with a cert for windows.